- Review: Stash Invest

 - Security — Stash is a Registered Investment Advisor and is regulated by the Securities and Exchange Commission (SEC).
 The app uses 256-bit bank-grade encryption to secure your information.
 It also uses secure sockets layer (SSL) to protect information sent between Stash and their servers.
 In addition, Stash does not store your bank login information.

-- Auto Stash (New) — Set scheduled times to make deposit into your Stash Invest account.
+- Auto Stash (New) — Set scheduled times to make deposits into your Stash Invest account.

-- More Investment Options — Most robo-advisors and microsavings services construct investment portfolios using a group of between six and 12 ETFs.
-Stash gives you the option to invest in up to 30 individual investments but selects them from among thousands of ETFs and also includes individual stock recommendations.
+- More Investment Options — Most robo-advisors and micro-investing services construct investment portfolios using a group of between six and 12 ETFs.
+Stash gives you the option to invest in many investment themes but selects them from among thousands of ETFs and also includes individual stock recommendations.

 - Low Minimum Deposit — You can open an account for less than what it will cost you for a Happy Meal at McDonald’s.